kiscoder90/payconiq-stock-app/README.md

 4. Unit test cases are there for few scenarios -
   4.1 Update stock details (both positive and negative scenario are tested) 4.2 Add stock details (both positive and negative scenario are tested)

+What is not there:
-5. Due to time constarint, not able to build the UI component.
+1. Due to time constarint, not able to build the UI component.
 Instead of that added a swagger UI for visualization.
 Swagger is accessible by http://<hostname>:8080/swagger-ui.html by this url.
 If locally deployed hostname should be "localhost".

+2. A service gateway is missing where all the requests to controller should be validated (or authenticated) before allowing them to the controller.

  Please let me know for further queries/explanations.